OSVTAC/OSVTAC.github.io/meetings/2017-10-19/minutes.md

 **11\.
 Committee Recommendations**

-Member Kattouw reviewed his patch files.
+Member Kattouw talked through his patch files.

 Chair Jerdonek asked if he purposely did not specify that the system had to be built using open source tools.
 Maybe the language needs firming up to say